epfl-ada/ada-2024-project-lesfraisestagada/README.md

 ## Proposed timeline [current TODOs]

 ### Week 28.10 - 01.11
-- [ ]  Group articles by country and city (Jeremy)
+- [x]  Group articles by country first naïve approach (Jeremy)
 - [ ]  Readme (Bryan jusqu’à jeudi, Oriane après)
 - [ ]  Compute success/fail ratio → which articles have high success, high failure.
 Correlation with countries ?
 (Théo)
 - [ ]  Compute usage of articles, draw distribution, extract most used, correlation with countries (Claire)

-### TODOs left
+### Week 01.11 - 08.11
+- [x] refine country calssification with help of an llm in order to have more articles (Jérémy)
 - [ ]  Visualisation on a map
 - [ ]  Links between countries (paths)
    - [ ]  transform article paths with country paths to find links between countries → edges on the map
 - [ ]  Random walk thing ?
 - [ ]  Question 1 ?

+### Week 08.11 - 15.11
+- [x] Statistical analysis on the number of clicks an article get in function of different features (Jérémy)
+- [x] Can we explain the variance in player's click counts with the number of links leading in and out of articles (Jérémy)

 ## Quickstart